EXPLAINER: R. Kelly acquitted on rigging trial. Why?

 WHAT WERE SOME OF THE CHALLENGES FOR PROSECUTORS?

-Steps Kelly and others allegedly took to fix the 2008 trial happened two decades ago, so memories of how the purported crime unfolded have dimmed.
+Among the challenges for prosecutors in proving the trial-fixing count was that steps Kelly and others allegedly took to fix that trial happened two decades ago, so memories of the purported crime unfolded have dimmed.
 At least four men who may have had direct knowledge of what happened have since died.

 Among them was Jane’s father, who died a year ago.